bradwestness/bradwestness.github.io/_posts/2023/2023-03-10-behold-the-perfect-switch-controller.md

 image: content/images/wizard_table.jpg
 ---

-On this [Mar10 Day](https://www.nintendo.com/whatsnew/nintendo-powers-up-mar10-day/), I'd like to take a moment to celebrate the conclusion of a long quest that I've been on.
+On this [Mar10 Day](https://www.nintendo.com/whatsnew/nintendo-powers-up-mar10-day/), I'd like to take a moment to celebrate the conclusion of an epic quest that I've been on.
 Namely, to find the "perfect" Nintendo Switch controller.

 ## The Criteria